Why Is Crumbl Cookies So Popular?

 What Crumbl Has Gotten Right

-To emphasize that, within 5 years this franchise has become a unicorn!
+To emphasize that, within five years, this franchise has become a unicorn.

 Yes, I’m aware that not everyone loves their cookies, but that’s not the point of this deep dive.